oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/2-deploy-multi-cluster-verrazzano-oke.md

 {% imgx aligncenter assets/oS_bZ4lnAounnM_lgBGELg.png 1200 390 "Network connectivity across regions" "Network connectivity across regions" %}

-Next, in each region managed VCN’s control plane NSG, add an ingress to accept TCP requests from source CIDR 10.0.0.0/16 (Admin) and destination port 6443.
-This is for the Admin cluster to be able to communicate with the Managed Cluster’s control plane.
+Next, in each region managed VCN's control plane NSG, add an ingress to accept TCP requests from source CIDR 10.0.0.0/16 (Admin) and destination port 6443.
+This is for the Admin cluster to be able to communicate with the Managed Cluster's control plane.

-{% imgx aligncenter assets/UbwGSoe2twNSHayNM4YfRg.png 1200 359 "Additional ingress security rule in each managed cluster’s control plane NSG" "Additional ingress security rule in each managed cluster’s control plane NSG" %}
+{% imgx aligncenter assets/UbwGSoe2twNSHayNM4YfRg.png 1200 359 "Additional ingress security rule in each managed cluster's control plane NSG" "Additional ingress security rule in each managed cluster's control plane NSG" %}

 ## Operational Convenience

 Finally, for convenience, we want to be able to execute most of our operations from the Admin operator host.
 We first need to obtain the kubeconfig of each cluster and merge them together on the admin operator.
 You have to do this step manually today but we will try to improve this in the future:

-1. Navigate to each managed cluster’s page and click on Access cluster.
+1. Navigate to each managed cluster's page and click on Access cluster.
 2. Copy the second command which allows you get the kubeconfig for that cluster

 ```console